 With Father’s Day coming up, we’ve gathered ideas for the best books and gifts to give Dad.
-This mighty list of fourteen books has something for every dad, so you can keep adding fuel to his latest hobby or obsession, whatever that may be.
+This mighty list of sixteen books has something for every dad, so you can keep adding fuel to his latest hobby or obsession, whatever that may be.
 We also paired some of the books with additional gift ideas for an extra special book bundle.
 If Dad always has trouble finding the right books, these will get him reading in no time, or at the very least, the gorgeous covers will look great on his nightstand!

 If your father calls you every day, maybe more than once, then you’ve got a good one.
 But sometimes you may want to encourage him to widen his social circles.
 Give him this book with a pat on the back.
 Billy Baker’s memoir starts with his realization, at the age of forty, that he has no friends.
 Consumed by work and family life, he emerges and sets out on a quest to reconnect with lost pals, forge new friendships, and show that there’s a path out of the age of loneliness.
 Ensure that Dad keeps connecting with this sleek wireless charger